How To Test Your OBD

 Pin 2 - J1850 Bus Pin 4 - Chassis Ground Pin 5 - Signal Ground Pin 6 - CAN High (J-2284) Pin 7 - ISO 9141-2 K Line Pin 10 - J1850 Bus Pin 14 - CAN Low (J-2284) Pin 15 - ISO 9141-2 L Line Pin 16 - Battery Power

 Every vehicle is different.
-When it comes to maintenance and repairs, always follow the vehicle's owner's manual.
+Always follow the owner’s manual when it comes to maintenance and repairs.

 Safety should be your number one priority.
 Don’t smoke, drink alcoholic beverages, or wear a necktie while working on the car.
 Watch out for hot objects, sharp instruments, hazardous materials and other potential safety hazards in and around your workspace.